foundersandcoders/coursebook/src/course/syllabus/application/feature/project.md

 [Rubber Ducking](https://en.wikipedia.org/wiki/Rubber_duck_debugging) is explaining code aloud to debug and gain a fuller understanding of what is happening.

+You'll likely use `console.log()` often as you work through the project to check what is happening in your code.

 Using Google, resources, articles, and asking for help on Discord will all help you when you're in a pickle.
 Even taking a walk around the block, or sleeping on something can be all you need to resolve a tricky bug.

+## Documenting

+We'd like to hear about what you created, and how you created it.
+For this project, you're required to include a `README.md` file.
+These are written in [Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) and give an overview of the project.
+You might like to include sections which follow the three headings above: planning; building; and debugging.

 ## Examples